seglo/learning-spark/README.md

 ## [Exactly Once Message Delivery with Kafka & Cassandra](exactlyonce/)

 The [`exactlyonce`](exactlyonce/) project is a demonstration of implementing Exactly Once message delivery semantics with Spark Streaming, Kafka, and Cassandra.
-Exactly Once semantics with Kafka isn't too difficult if designed upfront.
-I implemented it just like how the [Kafka documentation recommends](http://kafka.apache.org/documentation.html#semantics): by storing the partition and offset with the data I'm processing and then manage the topic's offset myself on the event of failure/restart.
-On startup it will query Cassandra for the last offset for each partition and then begin processing from the next offset.
-To maintain Exactly Once across a whole distributed infrastructure takes some work as you have to manage partition offset each step of the way, but it can be done fairly easily if designed up front.

 ## [StackOverflow.com Analysis](stackanalysis/)